Many modern foods and drinks contain empty calories. These are calories that come from foods with little to no nutritional value.

 - whole milk

 Parents and caregivers do not need to rule out whole milk, however, as it can be a good source of calcium and protein.
-Studies have found that whole milk does not increase the risk of obesity in children.

-The recent implementation of updated nutrition standards for school meals has significantly improved the quality of meals and their consistency with the Dietary Guidelines For Americans, according to a 2020 review.
+The recent implementation of updated nutrition standards for school meals has significantly improved the quality of meals and their consistency with the Dietary Guidelines For Americans, according to a